Claude d'Angennes: Early life, education, and career

-Born at Rambouillet, he was one of nine sons of Jacques d'Angennes and Isabelle Cottereau, who was the daughter of royal treasurer of France Jean Cottereau.
-D'Angennes studied first at Paris the Literæ Humaniores and philosophy, and afterwards jurisprudence at Bourges, as he at first intended to follow the bar.
-After returning to Paris, and being admitted an advocate, he proceeded to Padua to continue his studies in jurisprudence, and went thence to the council of Trent to join his brother Charles d'Angennes de Rambouillet, who was there at the time as bishop of Le Mans.
-Returning to Paris again, he was made by Charles IX in 1566 conseiller d'église au parlement de Paris; three years afterwards the king sent him as an ambassador to Cosimo de' Medici, duke of Florence, and on his return made him conseiller d'état, and in 1570 sent him to Rome on an embassy to Pope Pius V. Henry III. in 1577 gave him the office of président en la cinquième chambre des enquêtes, and some months afterwards, in 1578, made him bishop of Noyon.
-In 1582 he attended a general assembly of the Gallican church, the next year a council held at Reims, and two years afterwards, in 1585, a second general assembly of the Gallican church at Paris, when he defended its liberties in the presence of the king.
+Born in Rambouillet, he was one of nine sons of Jacques d'Angennes and Isabelle Cottereau, herself the daughter of royal treasurer of France Jean Cottereau.
+D'Angennes studied the Literæ Humaniores in Paris, and afterwards jurisprudence in Bourges, as he at first intended to follow the bar.

+After returning to Paris, and being admitted an advocate, he proceeded to Padua to continue his studies in jurisprudence, and went then to the council of Trent to join his brother, Charles d'Angennes de Rambouillet, who was there at the time as bishop of Le Mans.
+Returning to Paris again, he was made into a conseiller d'église au parlement de Paris (church councilor in the parliament of Paris) by Charles IX in 1566; Three years later, the king sent him as an ambassador to Cosimo de' Medici, duke of Florence, and on his return made him conseiller d'état (state councilor), and in 1570 sent him to Rome on an embassy to Pope Pius V.

+In 1577, Henry III gave him the office of président en la cinquième chambre des enquêtes (president in the fifth chamber of investigations), and some months afterwards, in 1578, made him bishop of Noyon.
+In 1582, he attended a general assembly of the Gallican church, the next year a council held at Reims, and two years afterwards, in 1585, a second general assembly of the Gallican church at Paris, when he defended its liberties in the presence of the king.
 After the death of his brother the cardinal, he was translated to the see of Le Mans, in the year 1588.